 The Company is a limited liability company ("Naamloze Vennootschap" / "Société Anonyme") governed by Belgian law.
-It is a public company within the meaning of article 438 of the Companies Code.
+It is a listed company within the meaning of article 1:11 of the CCA.

 The shares of the Company are listed on Euronext Brussels and on the Main Market of the Prague Stock Exchange in the Czech Republic.